 She moved on to the patron who’d hailed her.
-Then, gliding around her section, she checked on customers’ needs, refilled coffee, and delivered desserts while peering in Randy’s direction from time to time.
+Then, gliding around her section, she checked on customers’ needs, refilled coffee, and delivered desserts occasionally peering in Randy’s direction.
 His responding gaze met hers more than once.
 She snickered to herself—was he watching her or feeling watched?

-On her way to the kitchen to pick up the cowboy’s order, she stole yet another peek in his direction.
+On her way to the kitchen to pick up the cowboy’s order, she stole yet another peek.
 He sat beneath a neon beer sign so his chestnut hair alternated reflecting yellow and red.
-She slid her gaze to his eyes, but this time, his full attention was zeroed in on someone at the bar.
+His full attention was zeroed in on someone at the bar.
 The sudden malcontent of his mood was evident by the tightness of his jaw.
 She scanned the bar, but no one appeared to be returning his stare.

-When she delivered the food to his table, he sat contemplating his half-empty bottle with a far off, unhappy expression, his full lips turned downward.
+When she delivered the food to his table, he sat contemplating his half-empty bottle with a far off, unhappy expression, his full lips slanted downward.

 “I hope that frown isn’t because you had to wait too long for your steak.”

 He jerked his chin and attempted a smile, but his furrowed brow remained.
 “Oh, no.” A half-hearted wave of his hand accompanied his words.
 “I was thinking about something I’d rather not think about.”